Afterparty enables creators to launch their own NFTs and social tokens

 Over time, Fields said the company hopes to decentralize its own operations and be majority-owned by the creators and the fans.

 “I think that’s a really exciting experiment.
 And we’re sort of at that experiment phase with NFTs,” Fields said.
-“We’re super early, it’s very much in its infancy.
+“We’re super-early, it’s very much in its infancy.
 And we just think that NFTs are going to be a transformative way for creators to really connect more deeply with their fans and be able to make a sustainable living as a creator in this growing creator economy.”

 The tech

 The platform uses Layer 1 infrastructure, based on the transparent and secure digital ledger of the blockchain.
-The platform allows creators to choose from Ethereum, BitClout, and other emerging L1s for their underlying NFT or social token, enabling them to capitalize on a more decentralized creator economy with a direct artist-to-fan relationship.
+The platform enables creators to choose from Ethereum, BitClout, and other emerging L1s for their underlying NFT or social token, enabling them to capitalize on a more decentralized creator economy with a direct artist-to-fan relationship.

 The company is using the Polygon sidechain to eliminate gas fees, or those related to computing and energy costs.